MischaD/BeyondFID/README.md

     - easily add own models
     - import and run within your own program

+(Some) HPC resources were provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR projects b143dc and b180dc.
+NHR funding is provided by federal and Bavarian state authorities.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.

 ## Citation

 If you find this code useful, please cite us: